 It would be impossible to cover everything, but we hope you enjoyed learning more about these key moments in LGBTQ+ history.

-Let us know if there’s any other events in LGBTQ+ history you think should be included.
+Let us know if there are any other events in LGBTQ+ history you think should be included.